-The cases where the answer is known to be affirmative are covered in \cite{BHMS}, as discussed above, and \cite{HHS:asdim}, where quotients by powers of pseudo-Anosovs are considered.
+\begin{question} Let $g_1,\dots, g_n$ be elements of a mapping class group $MCG(S)$.
+Does there exist $K_0\in\mathbb N_{>0}$ such that for all non-trivial multiples $K_i$ of $K_0$ we have that $MCG(S)/\langle\langle\{g_i^{K_i}\}\rangle\rangle$ is hierarchically hyperbolic? \end{question} In forthcoming work we will give a positive answer for the case where $S$ is a five-holed sphere.
+Furthermore, if one allows $S$ to be any finite-type surface, there are certain classes of quotients for which the answer is known to be affirmative, such as those covered in \cite{BHMS}, as discussed above, and \cite{HHS:asdim}, where quotients by powers of pseudo-Anosovs are considered.
 Additional quotients covered by the question include quotients of mapping class groups by suitable powers of Dehn twists around non-separating curves only, for instance, as well as the quotients considered in \cite{CM}.